 When using programming equipment, the autoselect mode requires VID on address pin A9.
 Address pins A6, A1, and A0 must be as shown in Table 4.
-In addition, when verifying sector protection, the sector address must appear on the appropriate highest order address bits (see Table 2 on page 10 and Table 3 on page 11).
+In addition, when verifying sector protection, the sector address must appear on the appropriate highest order address bits (see Tables 2 and 3).
 Table 4 shows the remaining address bits that are don't care.
 When all necessary bits have been set as required, the programming equipment may then read the corresponding identifier code on DQ7-DQ0.

-To access the autoselect codes in-system, the host system can issue the autoselect command via the command register, as shown in Table 5 on page 19.
+To access the autoselect codes in-system, the host system can issue the autoselect command via the command register, as shown in Table 5 on page 17.
 This method does not require VID.
-See Command Definitions, on page 14 for details on using the autoselect mode.
+See "Command Definitions, on page 13 for details on using the autoselect mode.